Contributor: RiverWoods Behavioral Health System clinical team member Kathryn Taylor, MA, LPC/MHSP

 Most major sports organizations have strict policies against performance-enhancing drugs.
 Athletes are not ignorant to the consequences of being caught using these drugs.
-As a coach, it is important to do more than warn athletes regarding the consequences.
+As a coach, it is important to do more than warn against substance abuse among athletes and advising about the consequences.
 It is better to also be aware of the causes for abuse, the potential danger signs that an athlete may be headed towards drug abuse, and the ability to detect it if it has begun.

 Drug screening is the most obvious way to prevent and detect drug abuse among athletes.
 Random urine testing is allowed in some team sports as a deterrent to gaming the system.
 Some argue, however, that this does not fight against attitudes that lead to addiction and, in reality, does little to prevent addictive habits.

-When Drug Abuse May Be On The Horizon
+When Substance Abuse Among Athletes May Be On The Horizon

 A prescription can lead to abuse.
 Encouraging an athlete who is receiving treatment for a sports injury or other malady to keep his or her medications in a secure place will keep other team members from accessing such drugs.

 The athlete ought to be aware that it is illegal to share his or her prescriptions with teammates under any circumstances.
 The coach should establish clear communication and let the member who is receiving treatment know that he or she ought to approach the staff immediately if a teammate has inquiring about partaking in the prescription drugs.